Triprim Tablets is a brand of medicine containing the active ingredient trimethoprim.

 What it looks like

-TRIPRIM tablets (oral) are 300 mg, white, biconvex tablet embossed ‘TRIPRIM’ and scored on the upper face.
-Bottom face plain, in bottles of 7.
+TRIPRIM tablets (oral) are 300 mg, white, biconvex, round tablet embossed ‘TRIPRIM’ and scored on the upper face.
+Bottom face plain.
+Supplied in glass bottles of 7 tablets.

 - sodium starch glycollate